Crystals for set-valued decomposition tableaux: Second construction

-Using the tensor products in Theorem~\ref{sq-tensor-thm}, one could then introduce families of \defn{normal $\sqgln$-crystals} and \defn{normal $\sqqn$-crystals}: these would be defined as the smallest of collections of crystals that contain all tensor powers of the standard objects and that are closed under disjoint unions and restriction to any connected component.
+We use the tensor products in Theorem~\ref{sq-tensor-thm} to introduce families of \defn{normal $\sqgln$-crystals} and \defn{normal $\sqqn$-crystals}: we define these to be the smallest full subcategories of crystals that contain all tensor powers of the standard object $\SS_n$ and that are closed under disjoint unions and restriction to any connected component of the crystal graph.
+Theorems~\ref{sqgln-thm}, \ref{sqqn-thm2}, and \ref{sq-tensor-thm2} imply that: